 - Note: The requirements in this specification for LA NCR type 1-C apply to NCR type 1-C with declared output power less than or equal to LA rated output power limits as in table 6.2.1-1.

-4.3A.2 Network controlled repeater class for uplink
+4.3A.2 Network controlled repeater class for uplink and MT

 The requirements in this specification apply to uplink Wide Area NCR and uplink Local Area NCR unless otherwise stated.
 The associated deployment scenarios for each class are exactly the same for NCR with and without connectors.

-For NCR type 1-C, type 1-H and type 2-O, NCR uplink classes are defined as indicated below:
+For NCR type 1-C, type 1-H and type 2-O, NCR uplink classes and MT classes are defined as indicated below:

 - Wide Area NCR are characterised by requirements derived from Macro Cell and/or Micro Cell scenarios.